Conozca a nuestro equipo

 "Sometimes I've believed as many as six impossible things before breakfast." ― Lewis Carroll

 Giulia joined EUFIC in March 2019 and is involved in the dissemination activities for EU and EIT Food projects.
-She holds a Master's degree in Conference Interpreting and is currently enrolled in the MSc in Management programme at VUB.
+She holds a Master's degree in Conference Interpreting and a MSc in Management from VUB (Brussels).

 Giulia can’t remember a time when she wasn’t curious about food and nutrition.
 Being part of the diverse and inspiring EUFIC team is a golden opportunity to keep learning and enable others to make healthier choices.
 Fascinated by nutrition-related behaviour and a firm believer in self-motivation, she is willing to show that everyone has the power to make food an ally for life.